Flag and seal of New Hampshire: Pre-official flags

 An example of a pre-standardization design is a New Hampshire state flag produced by Lamprell & Marble of Boston between approximately 1896 and 1907.
 This flag featured a hand-painted state seal surrounded by a ring of 45 hand-sewn stars.

+In 1908, 1st New Hampshire Infantry replaced their old state flag with a new one.
+The old state flag was described as bearing a field of gold.